aesthetic-suite/framework/README.md

 Any previous styles that were overwritten will be available when using a [style function](#style-functions).

+> `setStyles` can only be called once, as styles are immediately locked.
+> This avoids unwanted style injections.

 #### Combining Classes

 When multiple class names need to be applied to a single element, the `classes`